felixivance/kcna-mock-tests/README.md

 Create a Pull Request with a descriptive title

-We’ll review and merge once it fits the exam's tone and structure!
+I’ll review and merge once it fits the exam's tone and structure!

 ---